 1. Checkpoint Inhibitors

 Checkpoint inhibitors are a class of drugs that block proteins on immune cells that prevent them from attacking cancer cells.
-By inhibiting these checkpoints, the immune cells can recognize and destroy cancer cells more effectively.
+By inhibiting these checkpoints, the immune cells can recognise and destroy cancer cells more effectively.
 Examples of checkpoint inhibitors include pembrolizumab (Keytruda) and nivolumab (Opdivo), which have shown significant success in treating various cancers such as melanoma, lung cancer, and kidney cancer.

 Read More: